-However, the discovery of linkage groups clarified the reason why certain traits are usually seen to be inherited together.
-This work provided proof of concept that genes are physical structures that are related by a unit of physical distance.
+The discovery of linkage groups clarified the reason why certain traits are usually seen to be inherited together.
+This work provided proof of the concept that genes are physical structures that are related by a unit of physical distance.

 This unit of physical distance is centimorgans (cm).
 A distance of 1 cm is said to be the separation of two different markers per 100 meiotic product or 50 meiosis cycle.
 These linkage groups and linkage concepts are used to construct linkage maps that show the relative distances between two markers.

 A linkage map is also known as a genetic map.
 Such a map is a tabular representation of a species or experimental population which states that the position of the known genes or genetic markers is relative to each other in terms of frequency of recombination instead of a specific physical distance along each of the chromosomes.
 One of the first such linkage maps to be developed was prepared using the linkage group in Drosophila.
 A linkage map is prepared on the basis of the frequencies of the recombination event between two or more markers during the crossing over of the homologous chromosomes.

 Based on the concepts that define linkage in biology, there is a method of linkage analysis that is used to search for the segments of chromosomes that usually segregate together with a specific phenotype through the generations of the same family.
 Linkage analysis can also be used to determine the linkage maps in cases of both binary and quantitative traits.
 But there are certain limitations to the method of linkage analysis.